 The code of a certificate looks something like this:

-The certificate begins with -----BEGIN CERTIFICATE----- (this needs to be included in the code you insert).
-Codes from intermediates and private keys also start and end with the same text.
+The certificate begins and ends with -----BEGIN CERTIFICATE----- (this needs to be included in the code you insert).
+Codes from intermediates also start and end with the same text.
+The private key begins and ends with -----PRIVATE KEY-----.

 Next, insert the code into the right fields.